s5k6/shelltalk/README.md

 Note, that `$` and `#` may be legitimate output of a previously run command, and that typing `#` on the command line (or in a shell script) introduces a *comment* until the end of the line.
-The actual situation should be clear from the context.
+The actual situation, however, should be clear from the context.

 In this text, we exlusively work as unprivileged user.